pyanoxyz/.github/profile/README.md

-# Pyano: Edge AI-Powered DevRel Agent Framework
+# Pyano: DevRel Agent Orchestration Layer

 Transform your developer relations with privacy-first AI agents that run entirely on your local infrastructure.